otormaigh/nuggets/_posts/2020-09-13-room_migration_indices.md

   - room
 ---

 Admittedly, even at the best of times, my SQL(SQLite)-fu isn't all that great, but it's improving as time goes on.
-With Room, to a degree some of the raw commands are extracted away from you to help with not fully having to worry about it, but this comes with a price, and one that isn't obvious until you have the good fortune of bumping into it.
+With Room, to a degree some of the raw commands are abstracted away from you so that you don't fully have to worry about it.
+But this comes with a price, and one that isn't obvious until you have the good fortune of bumping into it.
 One area where this raised its head for me recently was when writing a migration to update the definition of a Room `Entity`.
 Even though it all looked OK, the app kept on crashing and crashing, I kept going over and over the stacktrace and the migration commands to see where I was going wrong, but I couldn't figure out what was the problem.

 Take the following `Entity` as a starting point:
 ```kotlin